fhircast/sandbox.js/README.md

 ## Environment variables
 If no environment variables are set, the instance will run as a combined hub and client.

-+ MODE: Specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
++ **MODE**: Specifies if the instance is a 'hub' with a client (subscriber/publisher) or only a 'client'.
 Default is 'hub'.
-+ PORT: Specifies the listening port.
++ **PORT**: Specifies the listening port.
 Default is 8000.
 Do not set this variable in cloud deployment.
-+ HUB_URL: Specifies the address where the subscriber and publisher will connect to.
++ **HUB_URL**: Specifies the address where the subscriber and publisher will connect to.
 Default is http://localhost:8000.
-+ CLIENT_URL: Specifies the address where the client node will receive published events.
++ **CLIENT_URL**: Specifies the address where the client node will receive published events.
 Default is http://localhost:8000/client.
-+ TITLE: Sets the title.
++ **TITLE**: Sets the title.
 Default is 'FHIRcast JavaScript Sandbox - Hub and Client'.
-+ BACKGROUND_COLOR: Sets the background color.
++ **BACKGROUND_COLOR**: Sets the background color.
 Default is 'darkgray'.

 ## Windows and  MacOS
 1. Install node at http://nodejs.org.